 What is the MTeach program?
 Is it a class?

-MTeach is a new teacher preparation program here at MTSU.
+MTeach is a teacher preparation program here at MTSU.
 It is a collaborative program between the College of Basic and Applied Sciences and the College of Education.
-It focuses on middle and high school mathematics and science teaching through a four-year undergraduate program that leads to a degree in mathematics or a science and secondary mathematics or science Tennessee teaching license.
+It focuses on middle and high school mathematics, agriculture and science teaching through a four-year undergraduate program that leads to a degree in mathematics, agriculture or a science and secondary mathematics, agriculture or science Tennessee teaching license.
 A sequence of Education and Basic and Applied Sciences classes make up the MTeach program, starting with the 1-credit Step 1 course MSE 1010: Inquiry Approaches to Teaching.
 The College of Education also offers programs leading to teacher licensure in other disciplines, although they have their own series of courses distinct from the MTeach sequence.

 How will MTeach benefit me?